About the Toyon Course: ENGL460

-English 460, offered by Humboldt State University's English department each fall, provides writers and artists training for professional work in editing.
-Students move through the production cycle for an issue of Toyon: soliciting and evaluating submissions, curating the accepted work, copyediting and fact-checking, typesetting and designing the issue, and proofreading.
+English 460, offered by Humboldt State University's English department each fall, provides writers and artists training for professional work in editing and production.
+This course is well-suited for students who imagine a career in publishing.
+Students move through the production cycle for an issue of Toyon: soliciting and evaluating submissions, curating the accepted work, copyediting and fact-checking, typesetting and designing the annual issue.